 In the end, I made the smartest decision I had ever made for my education, besides deciding to attend college, of course.
 I was determined to study abroad and that determination was enough to help me reach my goal.

 All my fears and all my worries were overcome by my determination and my courage to be the first to experience things for the first time.
 I’m the first in my family to take an international flight, I’m the first in my family to study abroad, I’m the first in my family to live in South America for an extended period of time.
 Studying abroad has given me so much more insight into how the world works.
 On top of that, I’ve had the chance and the privilege to do things that no one else in my family has ever done and for that I am so grateful.
 I can honestly say that my belief in myself and my determination to further my education have brought me to a better and more educationally enlightened place.

 To anyone who is considering studying abroad, whether first generation or not, I would advise you to have faith in yourself and your academic abilities.
 Your determination can make all the difference when it comes to taking risks and experiencing something new.

-Briza Maldonado is a student at the University of Texas at Austin and studied abroad with IFSA-Butler on the Advanced Language and Culture in Buenos Aires program.
+Briza Maldonado is a student at the University of Texas at Austin and studied abroad on the IFSA Summer in Buenos Aires program in Argentina.
 She served as an international correspondent through the First-Generation Scholarship Program.